- Majors & Minors

 We strive to create an Italian-speaking community in and out of the classroom.
 Chat with fellow students and an Italian Fulbright fellow at weekly language tables, enjoy dinner at an Italian restaurant with your class, or catch an Italian movie with our Italian Club.

-Connect with native speakers in study abroad programs in Siena, Ferrara and other Italian cities.
+Spend a semester connecting with native speakers in study abroad programs in Siena, Ferrara and other Italian cities.
 You'll live with host families, make long-lasting friendships, do internships and take courses in a broad array of disciplines.

-You'll bring back firsthand knowledge of Italian culture and a grasp of the language only achieved through immersion.
+Either way, you'll bring back firsthand knowledge of Italian culture and a grasp of the language only achieved through immersion.

 A host of possibilities